de-luxe/burstcoin-jminer/README.md

 ### devPool (default:false)
-'true' for using devPools (V1 or V2), 'false' or empty if not on using devPool please read NOTICE in description of 'chunkPartNonces'
+'true' for using devPools (V1 or V2), 'false' or empty if not on using devPool please read NOTICE in description of 'chunkPartNonces' DevPool http://178.62.39.204:8121 seams no longer available?!
+Miner support will be removed in future versions.

     devPool=true

 ### devPoolCommitsPerRound (default:3)
 how often the miner tries to commit shares to devPool not needed for other pools.
+DevPool http://178.62.39.204:8121 seams no longer available?!
+Miner support will be removed in future versions.

     devPoolCommitsPerRound=6